 Here are some examples of the left to right rule in action

 The above shot is how the photo was taken.
-The movement of the ride is from right to left, which technically is not correct in photography composition.
+The movement of the ride is from right to left, which technically isn’t correct in photography composition.
 It doesn’t bother me, but if I wanted to make it technically accurate, I could simply flip the image horizontally and the movement would then be from left to right.

 The above shot follows the left to right rule.
-If it didn’t, however, I would not be able to flip it as the numbers would then read backwards.
+If it didn’t, however, I wouldn’t be able to flip it as the numbers would then read backwards.

-The father and child playing is another example of applying the left to right rule as they are moving from the left of the frame to the right.
+The father and child playing is another example of applying the left to right rule as they’re moving from the left of the frame to the right.

 Leave us a comment

-If you have any questions about the left to right rule, let us know in the comments.
+If you have any questions about the left to right rule in photography composition, let us know in the comments.